-- TRANSIENT with a completion status of COMPLETED_NO (triggers transparent reinvocations). - COMM_FAILURE with a completion status of COMPLETED_NO (triggers transparent rebinding).

-- backoff_ratio

-- initial_retry_delay

-- max_forwards

-- max_rebinds

-- max_retries

-backoff_ratio

-backoff_ratio specifies the degree to which delays between invocation retries increase from one retry to the next.
-Defaults to 2.
+TRANSIENT with a completion status of COMPLETED_NO (triggers transparent reinvocations). • COMM_FAILURE with a completion status of COMPLETED_NO (triggers transparent rebinding).
+This namespace contains the following variables: • backoff_ratio • initial_retry_delay • max_forwards • max_rebinds • max_retries backoff_ratio backoff_ratio specifies the degree to which delays between invocation retries increase from one retry to the next.
+Defaults to 2. initial_retry_delay initial_retry_delay specifies the amount of time, in milliseconds, between the first and second retries.

-initial_retry_delay

-initial_retry_delay specifies the amount of time, in milliseconds, between the first and second retries.
 Defaults to 100.

-Note: The delay between the initial invocation and first retry is always 0.
+Note: The delay between the initial invocation and first retry is always 0. max_forwards $max_forwards$ specifies the number of forward tries allowed for an invocation.

-max_forwards

-max_forwards specifies the number of forward tries allowed for an invocation.
 Defaults to 20.
-To specify unlimited forward tries, set to -1.

-max_rebinds

-max_rebinds specifies the number of transparent rebinds attempted on receipt of a comm_failure exception.
+To specify unlimited forward tries, set to -1. max_rebinds max_rebinds specifies the number of transparent rebinds attempted on receipt of a COMM_FAILURE exception.
 Defaults to 5.
 Note: This setting is valid only if the effective RebindPolicy is TRANSPARENT; otherwise, no rebinding occurs.
-For more information, see "rebind_policy" on page 154.

-max_retries

-max_retries specifies the number of transparent reinvocations attempted on receipt of a TRANSIENT exception.
+For more information, see "rebind_policy" on page 91. max_retries max_retries specifies the number of transparent reinvocations attempted on receipt of a TRANSIENT exception.
 Defaults to 5.

-For more information about proprietary Orbix timeout policies, see the CORBA Programmer's Guide.
+For more information about proprietary Orbix timeout policies, see the CORBA Programmer's Guide . policies:network:interfaces The policies:network:interfaces namespace contains variables that specify the Internet Protocol (IP) version.
+Orbix servers can be configured to listen for the following connections: • IPv4 only

+IPv4 only

+- IPv6 only - IPv6 and IPv4

+The default behavior is for Orbix servers to listen for IPv4 connections only.
+This namespace includes the following variables:

+- prefer_ipv4 - prefer_ipv6

+prefer_ipv4

+${\tt prefer_ipv4}$ specifies communication over IPv4 only.
+Defaults to true:

+policies:network:interfaces:prefer_ipv4 = "true";

+When this variable is set to false in the ORB or global configuration scope, Orbix servers listen for both IPv4 and IPv6 client connections.
+No special configuration is required for Orbix clients connecting to an Orbix server started in this mode.

+prefer_ipv6

+${\tt prefer_ipv6}$ specifies communication over IPv6 only.
+Defaults to false:

+policies:network:interfaces:prefer_ipv6 = "false";

+When this variable is set to true in the ORB or global configuration scope, Orbix servers listen for connections from clients connecting over IPv6 only.
+Clients with this configuration try to connect over IPv6 to the server.

+Note: When this is set to true, no communication is possible from IPv4 clients trying to connect to the server where the server is running on Windows or the server is configured to write numeric addresses into the IOR.

+If the hostname can only be resolved to an IPv6 address, by default, the server only listens for IPv6 communication; there is no need to set any configuration for the server or client.

+For more information on using this policy, see the Orbix Administrator's Guide.